 About the wine:

-Nearly 8 hectares of weathered granite soil were used to produce this magnificent cuvée, which possesses all the qualities of a remarkable Brouilly: length, balance, intensity, and tannic structure enhanced by a beautiful and complex aromatic profile… A success all the more commendable given that the 2023 vintage was far from easy.
-Thomas and Pierre Laforest handled carbonic maceration with inspiration.
+Nearly 8 ha of decomposed granite soil were used to produce this magnificent cuvée, which possesses all the qualities of a remarkable Brouilly: length, balance, intensity, and tannic structure enhanced by a beautiful and complex aromatic profile… A success all the more commendable given that the 2023 vintage was far from easy.
+Thomas and Pierre Laforest skillfully and creatively employed carbonic maceration.

 About the estate: